-In a conventional gas well, the reservoir initially has enough energy to drive the gas to surface.
+In a conventional gas well, the reservoir initially has enough energy to drive the gas to the surface.
 As the well matures and the reservoir pressure depletes, it becomes more difficult for the gas to flow naturally.
 Our Upwing Subsurface Compressor Systems™ (SCS) increase gas production by decreasing bottom hole flowing pressure due to higher reservoir drawdown.
-This increases the production rate by up to 150%, which increases cash flow and net present value.
+This can increase the production rate by 200+%, which increases cash flow.
 This also improves hydrocarbon recovery significantly, extending the well life and providing a healthier balance sheet.

 Advantages of the SCS for Conventional Wells

 In conventional reservoirs, downhole compression increases gas production by increasing drawdown close to the perforations.
 Effective drawdown is accompanied by higher mass flow rate from the reservoir.
 Larger mass flow rates can only be achieved by downhole compression, where the gas is denser due to the downhole pressure.
 Furthermore, increasing suction pressure close to the perforation without the pipe friction loss associated with surface compression will result in even higher drawdown on the formation.